An Architectural Design Scavenger Hunt

 About that time, I noticed an announcement in the timber framing publication I receive from the Timber Framers Guild.
 There was to be a timber framed bridge built in Estonia starting in the middle of August.
 They were requesting volunteers.
 “Now that could be a lot of fun!”
 I said to myself.
 The first order of business was to get Lucia’s approval.
 After all, this was her gig.
 She was fine with dad mixing a bit of a timber work with the vacation.
 From there, it was a simple matter to confirm the project dates and purchase airline tickets that would work for Lucia and the timber bridge project.

 What is Your Design Style Really?

 Modern?
 Rustic?
 Something Else?...

-Get the timber style of your home wrong and you'll create aesthetic headaches to work around.
-Get the RIGHT timber look and things come easy.
+Get the design style of your home wrong and you'll create aesthetic headaches to work around.
+Get the RIGHT look and things come easy.